sitegeist/Sitegeist.Monocle/README.md

 }
 ```

+An overview of available editors can be found under [[PropEditors](./Documentation/PropEditors.md)].

-If you are using `PackageFactory.AtomicFusion.PropTypes` then check out `Sitegeist.Monocle.PropTypes`.
-This packages automatically generates editor configurations that that fit your PropTypes.
+If you are using [`PackageFactory.AtomicFusion.PropTypes`](https://github.com/PackageFactory/atomic-fusion-proptypes) then check out [`Sitegeist.Monocle.PropTypes`](https://github.com/sitegeist/Sitegeist.Monocle.PropTypes).
+This package automatically generates editor configurations that that fit your PropTypes.

 ### Fusion Object Tree Caching